-Energy Best Deal
+Energy Best Deal annual impact evaluation

 Evaluating the success of a national campaign to give customers the best deal in the energy market

-Project duration: January 2009 ongoing
+Project duration: January 2009 to May 2021

-- not knowing where to go to check the tariff they are on
+- Not knowing where to go to check the tariff they are on.

-- not being aware better deals are out there
+- Not being aware better deals are out there.

-- reluctance to change through concern they may not be better off
+- Reluctance to change through concern they may not be better off.

 The sessions seek to inform domestic energy consumers about how they could reduce their energy costs by changing tariff or supplier.
 They also seek to raise awareness about the help that is available from both suppliers and government for those who are struggling to pay their energy bills, and about the help and advice that is available on benefits and tax credits, and for those in debt.